austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 </p>
 -->

-You can find my [CV](../assets/Curriculum Vitae-JJL.pdf) here.
-For more information about me, you can explore the options in the navigation bar above.
+You can find my [CV](../assets/Curriculum Vitae-JJL.pdf) here, and please feel free to drop me an email if you'd like to discuss anything or just have a chat.
+You can also explore the options in the navigation bar above for more information about me.
 Thank you!

 <p style="color:blue">
 Email: austin.liujinjian@gmail.com